- We measured urinary fluoride in 213 pregnant women living in Mexico City who were part of the ELEMENT pregnancy cohort study.

 Association of water fluoride and urinary fluoride concentrations with attention deficit hyperactivity disorder in Canadian youth.

+A correction to an error in Table 4 was made.
+See correction at https://fluoridealert.org/studytracker/41631/ and also below.
 Highlights UFSG did not significantly predict ADHD diagnosis or ADHD-type symptoms.
 Higher tap water fluoride was associated with higher odds of an ADHD diagnosis.
-Higher water fluoride was associated with more ADHD-type symptoms for adolescents.
-Adolescents living in a fluoridated region had higher odds of an ADHD diagnosis.
-Adolescents living
+Higher water fluoride was associated with more ADHD-type symptoms for

 Effects of high fluoride on neonatal neurobehavioral development.